-Saffron has been used in cooking for its authentic flavour; it can be prepared as a tea, for colouring foods, in the liqueur industry, for colouring carpets, traditional women’s costumes or hats.
+Saffron has been used in cooking for its authentic flavor; it can be prepared as a tea, for coloring foods, in the liqueur industry, for coloring carpets, traditional women’s costumes or hats.

 - As an antioxidant, it has anti-cancer properties